rote66/android_device_TCL_Escape_CM/README.md

 Known Issues
 -------------
 - Android Camera App is not stable (hangs) ex. with location enabled
-- Meizu Camera App is crasing when switching to front camera
+- Meizu Camera App is crasing when switching to front camera (Meizu Camera not add at now)
 - Telephony crashes eventually on location request from camera.
 - Camera only have 800w
 - Video Recoder